unblinking/saltpack/specs/saltpack_signing_v2.md

 encoding that will use the fewest number of bytes.

-An attached signature is a header packet, followed by any number of non-empty payload packets, followed by an empty payload packet.
+An attached signature is a header packet, followed by any number of non-empty payload packets.
 An attached signing header packet is a [MessagePack array](https://github.com/msgpack/msgpack/blob/master/spec.md) that looks like
 this: